 Part D - The voluntary Medicare Prescription Drug Benefit Program.
-(For ease of reference, we will refer to the prescription drug benefit program as Part D.)

 Plan Provider - see "Network Provider".

 Point-of-Service (POS) Plan - A Medicare managed care plan option that lets you use doctors and hospitals outside the plan for an additional cost.

 Positron Emission Tomography (PET) Scan - A medical imaging technique that involves injecting the patient with an isotope and using a PET scanner to detect the radiation emitted.